mridoni/gix/doc/building_and_installing.md

    https://visualstudio.microsoft.com/it/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16#
    or install Visual Studio Community.
-While the Build Tools are enough to build Gix-IDE, having the full VS IDE available will obviously make applying small fies to solution and project files (e.g. paths, environment variables) much easier.
+While the Build Tools are enough to build Gix-IDE, having the full VS IDE available will obviously make applying small fixes to solution and project files (e.g. paths, environment variables) much easier.
 Download the binary prerequisites and uncompress them in a folder:
 	 - [MySQL x64 binaries](https://dev.mysql.com/get/Downloads/MySQL-5.7/mysql-5.7.31-winx64.zip)
    	 - [PostgreSQL x64 binaries](https://sbp.enterprisedb.com/getfile.jsp?fileid=1257551&_ga=2.17284795.341452640.1615031602-1234917009.1613646523)

  You can probably use newer versions without problems, the versions linked are the ones currently in use to build the binary packages.
 Since we are only using the client libraries and headers, older versions should not be a problem.
+32-bit versions of the runtime libraries are also available on the respective websites, should you intend to build a 32-bit version of Gix-IDE.
  - Clone the repository or download the snapshot
  - Install cmake (if not already installed)
  - You will need the **Qt Visual Studio Tools**:  unfortunately they are only available as a VSIX extension, so if you are using the VS C++ Build Tools (no full VS), go into the "build-tools" directory and extract the QtMsBuild.zip archive somewhere (this a repackaged version of the Qt Visual Studio Tools).
 If you are using the full Visual Studio IDE, just download and install the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools2019) (follow the link or use The Extension Manager in Visual Studio).